I enjoy doing interviews about my work. Here are some you can listen to:

 – On social responsibility and culpability – at 3CR Community Radio’s podcast Radical Philosophy.

 – On organisations’ climate-related responsibilities – at the magazine Alusta.

 I’ve also written a few public-facing articles:

-– One about my book Group Duties for The Page 99 Test.
+– Group Duties at The Page 99 Test.

 I’ve ran sessions with high school students on the ethics of giving to charity, and on the importance of individual action in solving large-scale problems, and on whether individual citizens are culpable for what their states do.
 I’m always keen to do more of that.
 I spoke to the Port Macquarie Philosophy Forum about citizens’ responsibility for their states’ actions in October 2019.

 Perhaps the most fun engagement activity I’ve done was called “Stand-Up Philosophy”, in which two comedians and two philosophers each gave twenty-minute talks on the topic of “Effective Altruism.”
 You can check out my talk on YouTube.